Time in Program

 Click here for PhD Dissertation Proposal instructions and form.

-The principal role of the supervisor is to help students achieve their scholarly potential.
-In doing so, the supervisor is a committed, accessible, stimulating, respectful guide but also a consistent and rigorous judge.
+The principal role of the doctoral dissertation Supervisor or co-Supervisors is to help students achieve their scholarly potential.
+In doing so, the Supervisor is a committed, accessible, stimulating, respectful guide but also a consistent and rigorous judge.
 After all, the student's work must meet the standards of the university and the discipline.
-It is unusual, though not impossible, for a student to change supervisors part way through a dissertation project.
-Should a situation arise which may require a change in dissertation supervision, either the student, the supervisor or both should consult the Chair of the Graduate Committee.
+It is unusual, though not impossible, for a student to change Supervisors part way through a dissertation project.
+Should a situation arise which may require a change in dissertation supervision, either the student or the Supervisor, or both, should consult the Chair of the Graduate Committee.

 • to help select and plan a suitable and manageable research topic;

-• to help set and stick to a schedule of work;
+• to help set and maintain a schedule of work;

-• to be either familiar with the specific area of research or willing to gain that familiarity;
+• to be familiar with the specific area of research or willing to gain that familiarity;

 • to be available for consultation with the student about the project; depending on the project itself, and particularly on the student's stage of work on this project, such meetings may take place once a week, once a month, or once a term;

-• to consult with the Chair of the Graduate Committee on selection of specialist reader and external reader(s) for the dissertation;
+• to consult with the Chair of the Graduate Committee on selection of Advisory Committee members for the dissertation;

 • to respond expeditiously, thoroughly, and constructively to the student's drafts of the dissertation;